You're Invited!

 How to Make Homemade Granola

 I also used pecans in place of the coconut flakes, because I love pecans y’all.
-Be advised, though, that nuts can scorch, so if you decide to add them, be sure they don’t burn.
+Be advised, though, that nuts can scorch.
+If you decide to add them, be sure they don’t burn.
 It leaves you with a terrible flavor, which I know from personal experience.

 This easy-to-make granola is bound to become a staple in your house.
 We love it so much that I make it every couple of weeks.